KrystianD/pinout-diagram-drawer/README.md

 ### Features

-* Filtering signals
+* filtering signals using AND/OR logic,
-* Rotating dies
+* rotating dies

 ### Motivation